vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/09_THE_GREAT_GODS-AERIAL/04_Ahi_Budhnya.md

 +++

-Ahi Budhnya, 'the serpent of the deep', is closely associated in the few cases, twelve in all, in which his name is found in the Rigveda with the gods Aja Ekapād, Apāṁ Napät, the ocean, and Savitṛ.
+Ahi Budhnya, 'the serpent of the deep', is closely associated in the few cases, twelve in all, in which his name is found in the Rigveda with the gods Aja Ekapād, Apāṁ Napāt, the ocean, and Savitṛ.
 His name never occurs save in the hymns to the All-gods, and there it is regularly found among the spirits of the atmosphere, and in the Naighaṇṭuka ' he is definitely assigned to the middle or aerial region.
 The only definite traits ascribed to him are that he is born of the waters, sitting at the bottom of the streams in the spaces, language which the normal spirit of the Rigveda no less than the express assertion of Yāska & induces us to refer to the ocean of the air, and not to the earthly waters.
 His dangerous character is hinted at by the fact that he is implored not to give over his worshippers to evil.

 8